Boosting Object Representation Learning via Motion and Object Continuity: Experimental Evaluations

-\textbf{Atari-OC.} As the Atari dataset is not labelled and thus insufficient particularly for evaluating object encodings, we created a novel version of Atari.
-For this, we created one labelled dataset per game, where positions, sizes and classes of all objects are provided.
-We separate classes of objects that are relevant for successful play from the objects of the HUD (\eg scores, lives), and base our metrics on this first set, as we investigate MOC in the context of RL as a potential downstream task.
-Furthermore, we provide image sequences of $T=4$ for the training data.
-Details on how Atari-OC (the resulting object-centric version of Atari) was created can be found in App.~\ref{app:dataset_details}.
-Atari-OC and the corresponding generation code is provided along with this paper.
-The following evaluations were performed on Atari-OC.
+\textbf{Atari-OCTA.} As the Atari dataset from \cite{SPACE2020} is not labelled and thus insufficient particularly for evaluating object encodings, we created a novel version of it.
+For this, we created one labelled dataset per game, where positions, sizes, and classes of all objects are provided.
+We used OC-Atari \cite{Delfosse2023OCAtariOA} to extract the objects properties.
+We separate classes of objects that are relevant for successful play from the objects of the HUD (\eg scores, lives), and base our metrics only on this first set, as we investigate MOC in the context of RL as reasoning task.
+We provide image sequences of $T=4$ for the training data.
+For details on how Atari-OCTA (the resulting object-centric and time annotated version of Atari) was created, see App.~A .
+Atari-OCTA and the generation code are provided along with this paper. \footnote{\url{https://github.com/k4ntz/MOC}} Our evaluations were performed on Atari-OCTA.

-\textbf{MOC benefits object discovery (Q1).} First, we evaluate the influence of our training scheme on a baseline model's performances in the originally intended task of object discovery, thus investigating the potential improvements over the Type I error alone.
-For this, we compute the F-scores of SPACE as in the original work of \cite{SPACE2020} and compare to our SPOC, \ie SPACE incorporated in MOC.
+\textbf{MOC benefits object discovery (Q1).} Let us now move to the actual research question evaluations.
+First, we evaluate the influence of our training scheme on a base model's performances in the originally intended task of object discovery, thus investigating the potential improvements over the Type I error alone.
+For this, we compute the foreground F-scores (further denoted as F-score) of SPACE as in the original work of \cite{SPACE2020} and compare to SPACE+MOC, \ie SPACE incorporated in MOC.
+As Slot Attention is missing explicit variables for computing the F-scores, we revert to providing foreground Adjusted Rand Index (further denoted as ARI) scores for SLAT as well as SLAT+MOC, as also provided in the original work by Locatello et al.~\cite{locatello2020slotattention}.

+First, Fig.~\ref{fig:f_score} presents the final foreground object detection scores (i.e. F-scores for versions of SPACE and ARI for versions of SLAT) of the different training setups for images from the eight Atari-OCTA games.
+Over the set of these, adding motion and object continuity supervision leads to great improvements in object discovery, with an average improvement from $38\%$ to $85\%$ and $4\%$ to $95\%$ over all games for SPACE+MOC and SLAT+MOC, respectively.